 We like to offer samples of many different syrups and ask folks which they prefer.
 Only about 10% of people pick the Very Dark & Strong maple syrup as their favorite.
 But I take this with a grain of salt.

-It's true that the darker maple syrups don't rank as well when sipped side-by-side with the lighter syrups.
+It's true that the darkest maple syrups don't rank as well when sipped side-by-side with the lighter syrups.
 The Very Dark & Strong is exactly that - strong.
-People may not want that poured over their vanilla ice cream; however, if I were serving samples of pie, the ones flavored with Very Dark would most likely be the favorites.
+People may not want that poured over their vanilla ice cream; however, if I were serving samples of pie, the ones flavored with Very Dark would most certainly be the favorites.

 Natural Maple Flavor vs. Real Maple Flavor